eclipse-kura/kura/docs/java-application-development/how-to-use-watchdog.md

 ## Overview

 When enabled, the watchdog is a peripheral monitor that will reboot the system if it is not refreshed during a certain time interval.
-In ESF, the WatchdogService can be used by critical applications.
+In Kura, the WatchdogService can be used by critical applications.
 If the specified application is alive, the service notifies the watchdog; if the application is down, the service stops notifying the watchdog and a hardware reset occurs.

 The WatchdogService notifies the kernel watchdog driver using the /dev/watchdog device file.
 You can verify that the watchdog driver is installed using the following command: